-I teach the whole preliminary course in Spanish (both language and literature, from medieval ballads to 21st century Latin American novel), but my favorite teaching areas are Spanish Medieval Literature and Spanish Philology.
-I teach Paper VI (all authors and texts, with a preference for those in the late 14th and late 15th century) and IX (Poema de mio Cid, Libro de Buen Amor and Celestina).
-I have lectured on Poema de mio Cid, Libro de Buen Amor, Old Spanish ballads, Don Juan Manuel, Cancionero poetry Celestina and Jorge Manrique.
-I teach all paper IV (History of the Spanish Language), and lecture on Old Spanish Phonology and Spanish Language in the Golden Age.
-I also teach Paper XII and Paper XIV options related to these two fields.
-I also enjoy teaching some Golden Age tutorials, especially on Cervantes, the Picaresque novel, Garcilaso and I teach MSt Special Subjects related to medieval Spanish literature and to the History of the Spanish Language, and I also teach the MSt methodological options “Palaeography and Textual Criticism” and “History of the Book” to Spanish students.
+During my 15 years in Oxford I used to teach the whole preliminary course in Spanish (both language and literature, from medieval ballads to 21st century Latin American novel), but my favorite teaching areas were Spanish Medieval Literature and Spanish Philology.
+I taught Paper VI (all authors and texts, with a preference for those in the late 14th and late 15th century) and IX (Poema de mio Cid, Libro de Buen Amor and Celestina).
+I have lectured on Poema de mio Cid, Libro de Buen Amor, Old Spanish ballads, Don Juan Manuel, Cancionero poetry Celestina, Jorge Manrique and 14th-century Spanish literature.
+I was in charge of all teaching in Oxford for paper IV (History of the Spanish Language), and lectured on Old Spanish Phonology and Spanish Language in the Golden Age.
+I also taught Paper XII and Paper XIV options related to these two fields.
+I also enjoyed the occasional teaching of tutorials on Golden Age literature, especially on Cervantes, the Picaresque novel, and Garcilaso.
+My postgraduate teaching was centered on MSt Special Subjects related to medieval Spanish literature and to the History of the Spanish Language, and I also did teach the MSt methodological options “Palaeography and Textual Criticism” and “History of the Book” to students of Spanish.

 Medieval Spanish Literature, with a preference for 15th-century texts and authors.
 My research is always grounded on historical and philological principles, and what I always try to discover is what was the meaning of the medieval texts for those who read them when they were written, in that specific set of cultural, historical and intellectual circumstances.
 I also have a strong research interest for the materiality of the texts, both manuscript and printed, and I have published on these topics as well.
 My philological interests and my past professional exercise as a lexicographer explain my interest for the history of the lexis of Spanish and, overall, for historical linguistics.
 I have occasionally published on Golden Age texts and authors.